 What Is Remission in Multiple Sclerosis?

-A remission does not mean that all the symptoms of multiple sclerosis disappear, but rather that a person with MS mostly returns to the way they were before the last exacerbation or relapse began.
+A remission does not mean that all the symptoms of multiple sclerosis disappear, but rather that a person with MS mostly returns to the way he or she was before the last exacerbation or relapse began.